-- In October 2019, key committees in the House of Representatives approved a plan from House Speaker Pelosi to allow Medicare to negotiate lower prices on up to 25 of the most expensive drugs a year.
+- In December 2019, the House of Representatives is expected to vote on a plan (H.R.
+3, the Lower Drug Prices Now Act) from House Speaker Pelosi that would allow Medicare to negotiate lower prices on up to 250 of the most expensive drugs over a 10-year period.
 Those discounts could also apply to private health plans, meaning people with employer-sponsored or individual insurance would have access to cheaper medicine too.
-Medicare alone would save $345 billion over seven years.
+Medicare alone would save $500 billion over 10 years, which will be used to expand benefits to include dental, vision and hearing coverage and help low-income seniors afford Medicare.
+The bill could result in price cuts of 40% to 55% for pharmacy drugs subject to negotiations.
 House Republicans oppose the bill as does President Trump.
-[CBO, CNBC, MarketWatch]
+[Associated Press, Forbes, MarketWatch]

 - Big Pharma has ramped up its lobbying against attempts to rein in exorbitant drug prices.
 At midyear, the main drug industry trade group was on track to spend nearly 15% more lobbying in 2019 than in 2018—almost $33 million.
 Another, smaller trade group is on track to spend $12 million in 2019, a 20% jump over 2018.
 [Wall Street Journal]

 - Senate leader Mitch McConnell—whose campaigns and sponsored political action committee have received almost $800,000 in contributions from the pharmaceutical and health products industry over the past five years—has indicated he will not even let his Senate colleagues consider the House Democrats’ drug-price control bill.
 [Open Secrets, Los Angeles Times]